CyVerse-learning-materials/SciApps_guide/step4.rst

 *Summary*
 ~~~~~~~~~

-Using the apps SNAP and MAKER as examples, you have gotten an overview of how to use SciApps - from accessing data in CyVerse Data Store, to launching jobs, building workflows, importing workflows, running workflows, and visualizing results.
+Using the apps SNAP and MAKER as examples, you have gotten an overview of how to use SciApps - from accessing data in CyVerse Data Store to launching jobs, building workflows, importing workflows, running workflows, and visualizing results.

 More help and additional information